PlainsightAI/legacy-docs/schemas.md

 ## Creating a Schema

-To create a schema through the dashboardL
+To create a schema through the dashboard
 1. Go to **Channels**
 2. In the left sidebar under Schemas, click **+ Add Schema**